kounterSD/Gyza/README.md

 This outlines the Tech Stack used and an Architectural overview of the Web Application.

 ### Tech Stack
-Frontend    React + p5.js
+1. Frontend    React + p5.js
-Backend     Node.js	 + Express
+2. Backend     Django
-Database    MySQL/phpmyadmin
+3. Database    MySQL

 ### Architecture
 Gyza will use a 3-tier-architecture: